Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Introduction

-\begin{enumerate} \item We conduct an extensive experimental analysis to evaluate the impact of hyperparameter values on various text quality metrics in open-ended text generation. \item Our comprehensive analysis reveals key factors that influence the quality of LLM-generated texts, as assessed by widely adopted evaluation metrics covering multiple lexical dimensions. \item Based on these insights, we offer actionable recommendations for practitioners to select appropriate decoding strategies and hyperparameters tailored to specific use cases. \item In total, we generate \textbf{2.2 million} text continuations, which are publicly available for future meta-analyses, along with our complete codebase: \href{https://github.com/YecanLee/Decoding-Decoded}{https://github.com/YecanLee/Decoding-Decoded} \end{enumerate}
+\begin{enumerate} \item We conduct an extensive experimental analysis to evaluate the impact of hyperparameter values on various text quality metrics across models in open-ended text generation. \item Our comprehensive analysis reveals key factors that influence the quality of LLM-generated texts, as assessed by widely adopted evaluation metrics covering multiple lexical dimensions. \item Based on these insights, we offer actionable recommendations for practitioners to select appropriate decoding strategies and hyperparameters tailored to specific use cases. \item We create (and share) a unique database for future research: In total, we generate \textbf{2.2 million} text continuations, which are publicly available for future meta-analyses, along with our complete codebase: \url{https://github.com/YecanLee/Decoding-Decoded}. \end{enumerate}